 Sandell and Hussey mention that in the past, children may have been labelled ‘troublemakers’ when they are instead exhibiting gaps in their emotional framework.
 We have the knowledge to factor this into our reading of situations, which is why it would be beneficial to cast it over the hole curriculum on a whole-school basis.

 The teachers at Fairchildes identify those who struggle with things we might take for granted, such as reading body language, in order to support them on their journey to better emotional regulation.

-Discovering triggers and combatting their associated behaviours rather than fighting against them or giving punishments is integral.
+Discovering triggers and combating their associated behaviours rather than fighting against them or giving punishments is integral.
 This idea is also rich within the Thrive Approach – We must learn to understand why the child is behaving in such a way in order to work with them rather than creating further frustration and, as a result, detachment.